A Survey of Multi-Agent Deep Reinforcement Learning with Communication: Learning Tasks with Communication in MADRL

-Table \ref{tab:commitee} summarizes recent works on communicatee type.
-To demonstrate above categories, we present a vivid example of how different communicatee types are used in a Comm-MARL system in Figure \ref{fig:commtype}.
-As we can see, agent 3 and agent 4 are nearby agents of agent 1 and agent 2 respectively, while agent 5 is another agent who is beyond the view of agents 1 and 2.
-Then, agent 1 can communicate with its neighboring agent 3 or the proxy if possible.
+Table \ref{tab:commitee} summarizes recent works on communication types in MAS.
+To illustrate these categories, we present an example of different communication methods used in a Comm-MADRL system in Figure \ref{fig:commtype}.
+The system consists of five agents and one proxy.
+Agent 3 is the nearby agent of Agent 1, while Agent 4 is the nearby agent of Agent 2.
+Agent 5 is out of the view range of Agents 1 and 2.
+If communication is limited to nearby agents, Agent 1 will communicate only with Agent 3, and Agent 2 will communicate only with Agent 4.
+However, if communication involves a proxy, all agents can send their messages to the proxy and receive coordinated messages.